-Contrary to public belief, the majority of rape is committed by someone the victim knows.
+Contrary to popular belief, the majority of rape is committed by someone the victim knows.
 When the rapist is someone known to the victim, such as a date or a friend, it is called date rape or acquaintance rape.
-About 80% of rapes that happen in the United States are some form of date rape (Bruess et al, 2011).
+About 80% of rapes that occur in the United States are some form of acquaintance rape3.
 The perpetrator can even be a partner, spouse or family member.
-It is important therefore to think about the level of intimacy that you desire with someone and lay out clear limits early.
+Therefore, one should consider the level of intimacy that they desire with someone and lay out clear limits and boundaries early.
 Below are some tips on how to do that.

 While there is no sure way to protect yourself from sexual violence, there are certain measures you can take to protect yourself and others:

 - Examine your feelings about sex and know where your boundaries are.
 Then it is less likely that you will be swept away at some moment later in time.

 - Set sexual limits.
 Stick to these limits and remember that no one can tell you where your limits are.
 This is a decision that you must make, and no one should influence your decisions or force you to go further than you want to.